 A quick disclaimer before we start: We know that when you hear the word "intranet," you probably picture an outdated, clunky system that nobody actually uses.

 The reality?
-A modern employee intranet has to be nothing like that.
+An employee intranet system has to be nothing like that.

 So, what exactly is a company intranet, and how can it transform the way your business operates?